jringeisen/wirecharts/README.md

 ## About Wire Charts
-Wire Charts is a livewire package that allows you to easily integrate line charts, bar charts, and pie charts via the Chartist.js library.
+After using Laravel Nova in a handful of projects, I needed the Value and Trend Cards outside of Laravel Nova.
+So I decided to build a livewire package that uses Chartist.js library to accomplish this.

 ## Installation
 To get started with Wire Charts, you'll need to require the package.